388 W. Clay

 Room EC 109 MCC Bookstore (746 sq. ft.)

-Operated by Barnes and Noble, the space will include textbooks and school supplies for Downtown center students. (opening January 2018)
+The space will include textbooks and school supplies for Sturrus Technology Center students.

 Room EC 111 – Lakeshore Fabrication (Fab) Lab (3,263 sq. ft.)